UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

                                         here: https://sourceforge.net/projects/rseqc/files/BED/Human_Homo_sapiens/hg38.HouseKeepingGenes.bed.gz/download
                                         Default: "None">

-           --track_reads                <Logical, set to "True" if you want Bambu to keep track of read assignments to transcripts in the output ".RDS" file from Bambu.
-Set to "False" if you don't need to keep track of read assignments (smaller files).
-Default: "False">

             --mapq                      <Integer, set it to the number you want to be used to filter ".bam" file by mapq. --mapq 10 filters out reads with MAPQ
                                         < 10. set it to 0 if don't want to filter out any reads.
 Default: 0>

-            --is_dRNA                   <Logical, set to "True if you want to run the minimap2 step with the parameters for "noisy" Nanopore directRNAseq reads.
+            --is_dRNA                   <Logical, set to "True" if you want to run the minimap2 step with the parameters for "noisy" Nanopore directRNAseq reads.
                                          Set to "False" if you want to run it with minimap2 step for PCR amplified Nanopore cDNA reads.
 If you set this parameter to "True" you should omit the "--cdna_kit" parameter as that is only used for the Pychopper step of the pipeline and that step is skipped for directRNAseq.
 Note that this is the only step in the pipeline that is specific for
                                          DirectRNAseq, Step 2 from BAM and Step 3 are not modified for dRNA vs cDNA.
 Step 1 will need the specific basecalling configuration for dRNA instead of cDNA if you are running dRNA.
+Default: "False">

+          --trim_dRNA                   <Logical, set to "True" if you want to trim dRNA adapters using [porechop_ABI](https://github.com/bonsai-team/Porechop_ABI).
+                                        It will automatically find the adapters in your dRNA adapters, see this [link](https://github.com/bonsai-team/Porechop_ABI/issues/19) for caveats.
                                         Default: "False">

             --contamination_ref          <Path to a ".fasta" reference containing any contaminants you wish to align the unmapped reads against.
 For a reference containing the contaminants we use in house got to the "contamination_reference_doc" folder in